Samarth2190/stringzy/README.md

 - [isAlphaNumeric](#isalphanumeric) - Checks if input string contains only Alphabets and Digits (case insensitive)
 - [isAnagram](#isanagram)- Checks if both strings are anagrams of each other. (ignores case and punctuations)
 - [isMacAddress](#ismacaddress)- Checks if a given string is a valid MAC address.
+- [isPanagram](#ispanagram)- Checks if a given string is a pangram (contains every letter of the English alphabet at least once).

 ### Analysis